matthewwall/weert/README.md

 and the same packet is not included twice.

 ## API summary
-Unless otherwise noted, data is returned in the response body formatted as JSON.
+Unless otherwise noted, data is returned in the response body, formatted as JSON.

 | *HTTP verb* | *Endpoint*                                     | *Description*                                                                                          | *STATUS* |
 |-------------|------------------------------------------------|--------------------------------------------------------------------------------------------------------|----------|